Geraldo568/alx-pre_course/README.md

-My second readme is available.
+My second new readme .